RobertMeakin/Argonaught/README.md

 `Secret` *Used to authenticate the access token to prevent tampering.
 Keep this as hidden as possible.*

-`Active` *Not used by Argonaught.
+`Active` *Not used by Argonaut.
 To be used at the user's discretion.*

 `RefreshTokenLifetimeMinutes` *The refresh token can be used to generate another access token without the user needing to login again.
 The duration of this feature can be set here.*